kylewstewart/IOI-Match-Client/README.md

 IOI Match is a simple matching engine that makes it safer for principals to reveal preferences to an agent.

-The matching engine accomplishes this with two main design features:
+The matching engine has two main design features:
-- Anonymous pre-match
+- Anonymous pre-matching
 - Reputation Incentives

 The steps are: